Magnetic quantum phase transition in a metallic Kondo heterostructure: Results

 As one enhances the Kondo coupling into the finite-temperature quantum critical fan, $\Jk=2.50$ and $\Jk = 3.04$, we observe growing (decreasing) low-energy spectral weight in the composite-fermion ($c$-electron) spectral function.
 Due to the reduction of the antiferromagnetic order parameter, band folding features in the composite-fermion spectral function become weaker as compared to smaller values of $\Jk$.

 At large Kondo coupling, $\Jk=4.50$, deep in the paramagnetic heavy-fermion phase, magnetic correlations are short ranged and the $c$ fermion strongly hybridizes with the $f$ pseudo fermion.
 In Fig.~\ref{fig:cot_grc_plot}(e), we observe that the low-energy $c$-fermion spectral weight is greatly suppressed.
-This is consistent with the mean-field result of Fig.~\ref{fig:Mft_akw}(c).
-On the other hand, Fig.~\ref{fig:cot_grc_plot}(j) shows that the composite fermion has substantial low-energy weight, again in accordance to the large-$N$ calculation of Fig.~\ref{fig:Mft_akw}(i).
+This is consistent with the mean-field result of Fig.~\ref{fig:Mft_akw}(b).
+On the other hand, Fig.~\ref{fig:cot_grc_plot}(j) shows that the composite fermion has substantial low-energy weight, again in accordance to the large-$N$ calculation of Fig.~\ref{fig:Mft_akw}(h).

 As mentioned at the beginning of this section, it is crucial to understand whether the $f$-fermion spectral function has finite spectral weight at the Fermi energy, since this a measure for Kondo screening.
 In Fig.~\ref{fig:dos_cf_T}, we present the temperature dependence of the local density states near the Fermi level $A_{c/{\psi}}(\omega=0,T)$ as function of temperature.
 Here we use the approximate relation $A_{c/{\psi}}(\omega=0)\approx\frac{\beta}{\pi N}\sum_{k_2}G_{c/{\psi}}\left(k_2,\tau=\frac{\beta}{2}\right)$ to obtain this quantity directly, circumventing the need for analytical continuation.
 Note that for a smooth density of states at the Fermi level, this equation becomes exact in the low-temperature limit.
 At low temperatures, as presented in Fig.~\ref{fig:dos_cf_T}(a), the $c$-fermion local density of states, $A_{c}(\omega=0)$, decreases with growing Kondo coupling.
 When $\Jk>\Jkc$, $A_{c}(\omega=0)$ becomes very small at low temperatures.
 In contrast, the results for the composite-fermion local density of states $A_{\psi}(\omega=0)$, as shown in Fig.~\ref{fig:dos_cf_T}(b), suggest that this quantity does not vanish for any finite $\Jk$ in the zero-temperature limit.
 Since composite and $c$ fermions have the same quantum numbers, the supports of both spectral functions are expected to be identical.
 However, the spectral weight can differ substantially.
 Hence, we understand that the low-energy spectral weight of the conduction electrons deep in the paramagnetic heavy-fermion phase does not vanish.
+Further data, demonstrating that these results are representative of the thermodynamic limit, are provided in Appendix~\ref{finite_size.app}.

 On the whole, the results shown in this section provide numerical evidence of a metal-to-metal magnetic transition across which Kondo screening does \emph{not} break down.